Calvin Robinson: Educational career

 Robinson was employed in the technology industry before training as a teacher.
-He taught computer science at the St Mary's and St John's Church of England School in Hendon where he became head of the IT department, and later an assistant principal.
+He taught computer science at St Mary's and St John's Church of England School in Hendon where he became head of the IT department.
 In 2017, Robinson was featured in a recruitment advert encouraging people to become teachers.
 He was a video games journalist and is also owner of the video games site God is a Geek.

 Between 2019 and 2021, he was a school governor and trustee at the Michaela School in Wembley.
-In 2020, he was appointed to the Education Sub-committee of the Board of the Royal Academy of Dance.
-He also became a senior fellow responsible for education policy at the conservative think tank Policy Exchange, but no longer held this position by 2023.
+In 2020, he was appointed to the education sub-committee of the board of the Royal Academy of Dance; Christian Concern reported on 1 October 2023 that Robinson had been "cancelled" from this role for opposing a drag queen storytelling session and had received an out-of-court settlement.
+He also became a senior fellow responsible for education policy at the Policy Exchange, a think tank with conservative precepts, but no longer held the position by 2023.

 Political career

-In 2016, Robinson contested the Kilburn ward of Brent Council in by-election as the Conservative Party candidate.
-He was defeated by the Labour candidate.
-In the 2018 he stood for election to Camden Council in the council's Swiss Cottage ward.
-He was again defeated by Labour candidates.
+In 2016, Robinson was the Conservative Party candidate in a by-election for the Kilburn ward of Brent Council; he was defeated by the Labour Party candidate.
+In 2018 he stood as a Conservative for election to Camden Council in the Conservative-held Swiss Cottage ward; he was again defeated by Labour Party candidates.

-Robinson stood in the 2019 general election as the Brexit Party candidate for Broxtowe, but withdrew his candidacy to support the Conservative candidate.
+Robinson was named as the Brexit Party candidate for Broxtowe in the 2019 general election, but the Brexit Party chose to not stand in seats won by the Conservatives in the previous election.

 Robinson has also held various positions in right-wing political organisations and campaigns including Defund the BBC, Unite2Leave (a pro-Brexit tactical voting campaign), and Conservative Way Forward.
 He has contributed to Black Lives Matter UK: An Anthology, a Henry Jackson Society report opposing Black Lives Matter and "hard-left identity politics".
-Robinson has claimed that his commentary has made him the target of racial abuse.
+Robinson said his commentary has made him the target of racial abuse.
+In 2023–24, he was associated with right-wing group Turning Point UK.

+On 2 August 2024, he became the lead spokesman for the UK Independence Party (UKIP).
+On 2 December 2024, he was appointed as a Director for UKIP.

 Media career

-Robinson has also worked for talkRADIO and as a television presenter on GB News, with, from late 2022, a regular slot on Sunday afternoons entitled "Calvin's Common Sense Crusade".
+Robinson worked for Talkradio and as a television presenter on GB News from late 2022, fronting a show called Calvin's Common Sense Crusade.
+In November 2022, he "appeared on the channel to amplify the false conspiracy theory that President Zelenskyy of Ukraine was using war as a front for a private money-laundering operation involving the bankrupt FTX crypto platform."

+On 29 September 2023, Robinson was suspended from GB News after speaking out in favour of Dan Wootton, who had recently been suspended for misogynistic comments made on his show by Laurence Fox.
+Robinson's dismissal from GB News was announced on 4 October.